 Please click on each item to play it, or right-click and choose Save to save it to your computer.

 Buddha’s Book of Meditation offers mindfulness as a complement to our physical evolution, and as an effective counterweight to our evolutionary urges.
-With mindfulness we recognize all the urges that surge in us, and we learn to breathe and smile at them, instead of acting them out.
-Mindfulness is presented as a support for loving relationships, for happiness, and for personal and world peace—it is an essential practice for all of us.
+With mindfulness we recognize all our urges, and we learn to breathe and smile at them.
+Mindfulness is a support for loving relationships, for happiness, and for personal and world peace—it is an essential practice for all of us.
 Otherwise, the negativity bias of our brain prevents us from fully appreciating all the beauty that is around us.
-This book offers exercises, mantras, and guided meditations for driving its message home—mindfulness needs to be a habit if it is to be effective in transforming our everyday lives, and it takes practice to form new habits.
+This book offers exercises, mantras, and guided meditations for driving its message home.

 Sample passages